 What I do

-Peter focuses on crowdfunding, P2P lending and the role of digital technolgies in public and social innovation.
+Peter focuses on the collaborative economy, crowdfunding, P2P lending and the role of digital technolgies in public and social innovation.

-Peter lead much of Nesta's research into crowdfunding and P2P lending as an innovative way of financing products and services in the UK, and has co-authored the industry reports Understanding Alternative Finance and Pushing Boundaries.
-Alongside this peter has also worked a number of practical tools for those interested in crowdfunding such as Working the Crowd and the online crowdfunding directory, Crowdingin.com.
+Peter lead much of Nesta's research into crowdfunding and P2P lending as an innovative way of financing products and services in the UK, and has co-authored the industry reports Understanding Alternative Finance, Pushing Boundaries and Crowdfunding Good Causes.
+Alongside this peter has also worked a number of practical tools programmes for those interested in crowdfunding such as Working the Crowd, the online crowdfunding directory, Crowdingin.com and the arts and heritage matched crowdfunding pilot.

 Peter has also delivered research and project management for People Powered Health